mmpataki/mmpataki.github.io/_posts/2020-09-06-adding-a-tag-cloud-page-to-jekyll-blog.md

 	{{ content }}{%endraw%}
 	```

-8. You are done.
-For a demo, click on the above listed tags of this page.
+8. We are done.
+For a demo, click on the above listed archive of this page.

 <br/>